Unleash/unleash/website/docs/feature-flag-tutorials/react/examples.md

 ## Feature Flag Analytics and Reporting in React

-Shipping code is one thing, but monitoring your applications is another aspect of managing code that developers have to account for.
+Shipping code is one thing, but monitoring our applications is another thing we all have to account for.
 Some things to consider would be:

 * Security concerns